 Here are the important tips you must know when using FFmpeg to cut video by frame.

 Part 4.
-FAQs about Using FFmpeg to Trim Videos
+FAQs about Using FFmpeg to Trim Vide

 What is -ss in FFmpeg?